IBM/aspera-cli/CONTRIBUTING.md

 ### Development version image build

-To build/push a beta/development container:
+To build/push a beta/development container (does not create the `latest` tag):

 ```bash
 make dockerbeta
 make dpushversion
 ```

-This does not create the `latest` tag.

 ## Long Term Implementation and delivery improvements